unlimited9/unlimited9.github.com/reference.notes/architecture.solution/kubernetes/install.n.setup.metrics-server.md

 #### configuration
 - --kubelet-preferred-address-types
 The priority of node address types used when determining an address for connecting to a particular node (default [Hostname,InternalDNS,InternalIP,ExternalDNS,ExternalIP])
 - --kubelet-insecure-tls
 Do not verify the CA of serving certificates presented by Kubelets.
 For testing purposes only.
 - --requestheader-client-ca-file
 Specify a root certificate bundle for verifying client certificates on incoming requests.

+#### edit deployment
 $ kubectl edit deployment metrics-server -n kube-system
 ```
 ...